mobicycle/Edison_Bluemix_HANA/README.md

 ##Prerequisites
 IBM IoT Cloud service in Bluemix.

-#TO Create an IoT Service in Bluemix:
+##To Create an IoT Service in Bluemix:

 ##Create an organization:
 Log into bluemix.net